 - Abstract

-- BACKGROUND: The international phase II EMPOWER-CSCC-1 study established the PD-1 inhibitor cemiplimab as standard of care for patients with locally advanced or metastatic cutaneous squamous cell carcinoma (CSCC), however long-term durability of responses are unknown.
-OBJECTIVE: This study aims to evaluate outcomes for patients in Australia treated on the EMPOWER-CSCC-1 study, beyond trial protocol follow-up.
-Outcomes for patients receiving cemiplimab re-treatment were evaluated for those who progressed after completing fixed duration treatment.
-METHODS: A retrospective multi-centre analysis was conducted at five Australian sites.
-Primary outcomes were duration of response (DoR), progression-free (PFS) and overall survival (OS).
-RESULTS: Fifty-four patients (91% male) were identified, median age 71 years.
-Median follow-up was 77 (IQR 72 - 86) months.
-Of 39 (72%) responders, 5-year DoR was 65% (95%CI: 47-78).
-The median PFS was 56.4 months (95%CI: 19.2-NR) and median OS not reached (95%CI: 52.8-NR), with 5-year PFS and OS of 48% (95%CI: 34-61) and 60% (95%CI: 45-72) respectively.
-Four patients received re-treatment with cemiplimab, with three of these patients remaining progression-free at data cut-off.
+- BACKGROUND: The international phase 2 EMPOWER-CSCC-1 study established the programmed cell death protein-1 inhibitor cemiplimab as standard of care for patients with locally advanced or metastatic cutaneous squamous cell carcinoma, however, long-term durability of responses are unknown.
+OBJECTIVE: This study aimed to evaluate outcomes for patients in Australia treated on the EMPOWER-CSCC-1 study, beyond trial protocol follow-up.
+Outcomes for patients receiving cemiplimab retreatment were evaluated for those who progressed after completing fixed-duration treatment.
+METHODS: A retrospective multicenter analysis was conducted at 5 Australian sites.
+Primary outcomes were duration of response, progression-free survival (PFS), and overall survival (OS).
+RESULTS: Fifty-four patients (91% men) were identified, median age 71 years.
+Median follow-up was 77 (interquartile range, 72-86 months) months.
+Of 39 (72%) responders, 5-year duration of response was 65% (95% confidence interval [CI], 47-78).
+The median PFS was 56.4 months (95% CI, 19.2-not reached [NR]) and median OS NR (95% CI, 52.8-NR), with 5-year PFS and OS of 48% (95% CI, 34-61) and 60% (95% CI, 45-72), respectively.
+Four patients received retreatment with cemiplimab, with 3 of these patients remaining progression-free at data cut-off.
 LIMITATIONS: Those inherent to small retrospective analyses.
-CONCLUSIONS: Long term follow-up confirms durable responses with cemiplimab in patients with advanced CSCC in Australia treated on the EMPOWER-CSCC-1 trial.
+CONCLUSIONS: Long-term follow-up confirms durable responses with cemiplimab in patients with advanced cutaneous squamous cell carcinoma in Australia treated on the EMPOWER-CSCC-1 trial.

 - Keywords